-The farmers' markets abound with amazingly flavored local vegetables, tomatoes, bananas, succulent pineapples, oranges, papayas, mangoes, pomegranates, raw honey, wine, cheese, fresh herbs, the famous jamón serrano (dry-cured ham) - a delicacy even in the days of the Roman Empire.
-Also, some exotic fruits and veggies that are still a complete mystery to us now, quite a while after relocating to Tenerife.
+The farmers' markets abound with amazingly flavored local fruits and vegetables.
+Tomatoes, bananas, succulent pineapples, oranges, papayas, mangoes, pomegranates are incredibly tasty.
+Raw honey, wine, goat cheese, fresh herbs, the famous jamón serrano (dry-cured ham) - a delicacy even in the days of the Roman Empire - are produced locally.
+Some exotic fruits and veggies are still a mystery to us now, quite a while after relocating to Tenerife.

-The fish comes from the island's own fisheries; you can have the freshest seafood in quaint fishing villages along the coast, for very decent prices.
-Livestock is mostly pasture-raised, including the local staple, Canarian goats (the mouth-watering barbequed "carne de cabra" and goat cheese in hundreds of insanely cheap varieties are a real delight).
+The fish comes from the island's own fisheries.
+You can have the freshest seafood in quaint fishing villages along the coast, for very decent prices.
+Livestock is mostly pasture-raised, including the local staple, Canarian goats (the mouth-watering barbequed "carne de cabra" and goat cheese in hundreds of rather cheap varieties are a real delight).

 Canarian cuisine?
 Well, think Mediterranean gastronomy with a Spanish twist.